 The story of The Fortune Society begins with a play.
 In 1966, Fortune founder David Rothenberg read the script for Fortune and Men’s Eyes by playwright John Herbert.
 Deeply moved by the author’s depiction of his own traumatic prison experience, David endeavored to take the play Off-Broadway, where it premiered the following year.
 After each show, the cast held a talkback session to engage the audience in the real-world issues reflected on stage.
 David realized, however, that one play wouldn’t be enough to remedy just how little the public knew about the criminal justice system.
 There had to be a platform for people who had experienced incarceration firsthand.
 There had to be a movement, with the voices and perspectives of these individuals at the center.
 Thus, in 1967, The Fortune Society was born.

 David, along with individuals impacted by the criminal justice system, soon began giving talks around the country regarding lived experiences with incarceration.
 Through educating others, they also advocated for the basic human rights of people impacted by the justice system.
 The group’s breakthrough moment came when they landed an interview on the David Susskind Show in 1968.
 After the episode aired, David’s Broadway office received over 200 pleas by individuals with justice involvement seeking help.
-Fortune’s visibility had grown over night.
+Fortune’s visibility had grown overnight.

 Spurred by this newfound exposure, Fortune quickly expanded its reach beyond public education.
 Within a few years, the organization began providing direct-services for people with justice involvement, while continuing its advocacy work through the publication of The Fortune News, a monthly newsletter containing articles written primarily by authors with justice histories.
 The Fortune News became so popular among New York’s incarcerated community that prisons tried banning it.
 They failed, however: A groundbreaking verdict, Fortune v.
 McGuinness, ruled that prisons could not deny reading literature to individuals who were incarcerated.
-To this day, The Fortune News continues to be a valuable resource for individuals with justice involvement, and continues to circulate through prisons around the country.
+To this day, The Fortune News continues to be a valuable resource for individuals with justice involvement and continues to circulate through prisons around the country.

-In 1971, the Attica Prison uprising, and the state-led massacre that followed, awakened the public and led to an influx of interest in Fortune.
+In 1971, the Attica Prison uprising, and the state-led massacre that followed awakened the public and led to an influx of interest in Fortune.
 During the uprising, David was among 30 observers summoned by the protestors with justice involvement at Attica to help facilitate their negotiations with the State of New York.
 Though the state was ultimately resolute in using lethal force, David returned home from the tragedy to dozens of newly invigorated volunteers—with more individuals joining.
 The tragedy at Attica, which resulted in the bloodiest prison massacre in U.S history, sparked a movement that Fortune was primed to play a key part in.

-As the criminal justice reform movement gained visibility, the amount of people affected by the system substantially increased.
+As the criminal justice reform movement gained visibility, the number of people affected by the system substantially increased.
 In the 1970s, 80s, and 90s, punitive drug laws swelled the United States’ prison population to a staggering two million individuals, making demand for Fortune’s services higher than ever.
 Responding to the resulting need, Fortune expanded its service programs to serve as a core resource for people coming home from incarceration.
 These programs include Employment Services, Alternatives to Incarceration (ATI), and the Substance Use Treatment program.

 In recent years, Fortune has continued to increase its array of services and programming.
 In 2002, The Fortune Academy, also known as “The Castle,” opened in West Harlem to provide transitional housing and onsite services to participants facing housing insecurity.
 Castle Gardens, a permanent housing facility, followed in 2011.
 Since their openings, Fortune’s two residences have helped hundreds of people readjust to life after incarceration.
 In 2007, the opening of The David Rothenberg Center for Public Policy provided additional resources to further Fortune’s criminal justice reform efforts.